rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 ```

 The hidden field next is special to the login view.
 It determines where the user
 is re-directed to after logging in.
-Let’s say, for example, that a user visits
+Let's say, for example, that a user visits
 our homepage, and clicks the link there that directs them to /portal/.
 Since
 /portal/ requires authentication, it will direct the user to the URL
 /login/?next=/portal/.
 This GET argument is sent automatically by the
 login\_required decorator to help inform the login page of where to direct the
-user after they’ve logged in.
+user after they've logged in.

 Our code above says “If the user requests a page, and they are not
-authenticated–then direct them to the login page, and after they’ve logged in
+authenticated-then direct them to the login page, and after they've logged in
 send them back to the page they originally requested.
 If the user simply visited
-the /login/ page directly, then by default send them to /portal/ once they’ve
+the /login/ page directly, then by default send them to /portal/ once they've
 logged in.

 This is the correct way to handle login and redirection in complex websites as
 it gives users the maximum amount of flexibility.
-Don’t you just hate it when
+Don't you just hate it when
 you try to visit a website and get into an important protected section, only to
-discover that after you’ve logged in you are redirected to the main page instead
+discover that after you've logged in you are redirected to the main page instead
 of the page you were trying to get to?
-You won’t have that problem using
+You won't have that problem using
-Django’s auth as long as you implement the login template as we did above.
+Django's auth as long as you implement the login template as we did above.

 ## Test It Out

-We’re done.
+We're done.
 So give everything a test.
 Go to your django\_consultants directory
 and run the command `python manage.py runserver` to start up the development
 webserver.
 Then open a browser and visit [http://localhost:8000/][].